BOLD HARDWARE THAT HAS REVOLUTIONIZED

 Nominal Sun-Sync.
 Orbit 500 km

 Electron’s payload fairing is designed to decouple payload integration from the main assembly.

 The all–carbon composite payload fairing is designed and manufactured in-house at Rocket Lab.Learn More

-An apogee kick stage that can execute multiple burns to place numerous payloads into different, circularized orbits.
+An optional apogee kick stage that can execute multiple burns to place numerous payloads into different, circularized orbits.
 It opens up significantly more orbital options, particularly for rideshare customers that have traditionally been limited to the primary payload’s designated orbit.
 Powered by Rocket Lab's 3D printed liquid propellant Curie engine capable of 120N of thrust and multiple burns.